MahrRah/iot-edge-GPU-sample/README.md

 iot_hub_name = "<prefix>-iot-hub"
 ```

-The ssh private key key should also be stored under the generated `.ssh` directory in root.s
+The ssh private key key should also be stored under the generated `.ssh` directory in root.